← All posts

 3. Fire inspection — gates your final occupancy alongside health.
 The fire inspector signs off the hood, suppression, exits, and extinguishers.

-4. Gas turn-on (TSSA) — runs alongside construction; you can't fire up ranges or fryers until this is signed.
+4. Gas-related approvals — run alongside construction; you can't fire up ranges, fryers, or woks until the gas work is signed off.

 5. Sign permit — runs in parallel from day one.
-It's slow but doesn't block opening; it blocks your storefront looking finished.
+Slow but doesn't block opening; it blocks your storefront looking finished.

 6. Patio permit — seasonal, separate cycle.
 Apply in winter for summer service.

-A business license follows once health and fire are clean — count it as the eighth, but it's a formality once the rest are in place.
+A municipal business licence follows once health and fire are clean — count it as the eighth, but it's an administrative step that depends on the rest being in place, not an automatic add-on.

 1. Building permit

 This is the one that lets you start work.
 Issued by the city you're in — Toronto, Mississauga, Vaughan, Markham, Richmond Hill, Brampton, Oakville.
-The building permit reviewer at the city reads your drawings, confirms the layout meets the building code, and clears you to demo, frame, and run rough-in.
+The city's plan reviewer reads your drawings, confirms the layout meets code, and clears you to demo, frame, and run rough-in.

 What the city's plan reviewer wants to see in the first submission:

 Practical note: Pre-application meetings save weeks in Toronto and Markham when the project has anything unusual — heavy equipment loads on an upper floor, a sprinkler relocation, a new washroom.
-We book those before the drawings go in, not after the first rejection letter.
+Book those before the drawings go in, not after the first rejection letter.

 2. Public health approval